 Alice F Schott Continuing Education Center

-Alice F Schott Continuing Education Center is a school in Santa Barbara County, Central Coast, California.
-Alice F Schott Continuing Education Center is situated nearby to Santa Barbara Cottage Hospital, as well as near the village Mission Canyon.| Tap on a place to explore it |
+Alice F Schott Continuing Education Center is a college in Santa Barbara County, Central Coast, California which is located on West Padre Street.
+Alice F Schott Continuing Education Center is situated nearby to Santa Barbara Cottage Hospital, as well as near the village Mission Canyon.- Type: College

 Places of Interest Nearby